Top 10+ Companies in Nigeria That Pay IT Students in 2025

 Buy Cryptocurrency on TransferXO

-Top 10+ Companies In Nigeria That Pay IT Students
+Top 10+ Companies in Nigeria That Pay IT Students in 2025

 Industrial Training (IT) is a compulsory program designed to expose students to practical work experience in their field of study.
 This is a unique opportunity to have first-hand experience in the work field before they become fully certified professionals.

-Here are 10+ companies in Nigeria that are renowned for not just providing industrial training slots to IT students, but also offering impressive remuneration:
+Here are 10+ companies in Nigeria that are renowned for not just providing industrial training slots to IT students, but also offering impressive remuneration.
+This detailed list of companies for industrial training in Nigeria and their salary will help you find placement opportunities that not only train you but also provide a monthly stipend or allowance.

 1. Chevron Nigeria Limited